guychauliac/javaa.org/_posts/2023-10-06-writing-extremely-readable-junit-tests.markdown

 Edge cases are tested with 2 tests:
 * <span class="underline">test 1</span> will verify if plants are only watered after 7PM.
-* <span class="underline">test 2</span> will verify if plants are only waterd if the humidity drops below 50%.
+* <span class="underline">test 2</span> will verify if plants are only watered if the humidity drops below 50%.

 {% highlight java %}